GatorEducator/java-assignment-solution-100-01/README.md

   gatoreducator/dockagator /bin/bash
 ```

-Once you have typed this comment, you can use the [GatorGrader
+Once you have typed this command, you can use the [GatorGrader
 tool](https://github.com/GatorEducator/gatorgrader) in the Docker container by
 typing the command `gradle grade` in your terminal.
 Running this command will
 produce a lot of output that you should carefully inspect.
-If the output
+If GatorGrader's
-indicates that GatorGrader judges that there are no mistakes in the assignment,
+output shows that there are no mistakes in the assignment, then your source code
-then this means that your source code and writing are passing all of the
+and writing are passing all of the automated baseline checks.
+However, if the
-automated baseline checks.
-However, if the output indicates that there are
+output indicates that there are mistakes, then you will need to understand what
-mistakes, then you will need to understand what they are and then try to fix
+they are and then try to fix them.
-them.

 You can also complete several important Java programming tasks by using the
 `gradle` tool.
 For instance, you can compile (i.e., create bytecode from the
 program's source code if it is a correct program) the program using the command
 `gradle build`.
-There are other additional commands that you can type:
+Here are some other commands that you can type:

 * `gradle grade`: run the [GatorGrader](https://github.com/GatorEducator/gatorgrader) tool to check your work
 * `gradle clean`: clean the project of all the derived files